osuripple/DonorBot/README.md

 ## License
 All code in this repository is licensed under the GNU AGPL 3 License.
 See the "LICENSE" file for more information
-This project contains code taken by reference from [miniircd](https://github.com/jrosdahl/miniircd) by Joel Rosdahl.